 Tribal loyalty and propaganda are leading many good people to unknowingly stand idly by as this disaster unfolds.
 It’s time to draw the line.
 We’re experiencing an attack against America.

-Mark Mansperger is an associate professor of anthropology and world civilizations at WSU-Tri-Cities.
+Correction with Disclaimer: Mark Mansperger is an associate professor of anthropology and world civilizations at Washington State University Tri-Cities.
 His research includes cultural ecology, societal development and political economy.
+The views presented in this column are his own and do not represent those of WSU or WSU Tri-Cities.